jordiprats/eyp-limits/README.md

 ## Usage

 ### class limits
-Without paremeters, it just setups the limits.conf file with a header
+Without parameters, it just setups the limits.conf file with a header

 ### define limits::limit